xdapy/xdapy/doc/install.rst

 The in-memory SQLite database from this example is the same option as when no test profile is specified.
 A third profile is applied with the demo code.
 This way, the database that will be used in the real application is not touched.
 If you wish to use Xdapy with PostgreSQL, then the tests should be rerun with an PostgreSQL database.
-Otherwise, the installation is finished and you can skip the next paragraph.
+Otherwise, you can skip the next paragraph and continue with step 3.

 Test with PostreSQL
 -------------------